 Sir Henry Cole is the man behind the first festive card.
 On this card, he wished all his friends and family a ‘Merry Christmas’, and ‘a Happy New Year’.
 This was the standard message then and it is still quite common in most cards today.
 Interestingly though, the tradition of giving festive cards is still prevalent in the UK and many other parts of the word as well.
 If you are looking to do some charity work in the UK, many organizations require volunteers during the Xmas period to assist them with tasks such as preparing meals, serving food, making beds, and ensuring that the guests in the charity centers, who are often the homeless and other underprivileged people, are comfortable.
 You can also use your talent or profession during this time like using your hairdressing skills to groom the guests.
 This is a very fulfilling way of spending the snowy season.

-In the US, most kids cannot wait to receive gifts from Santa, and surely so, they marvel at the gifts their parents and families leave for them under the tree.
+In the US, most kids cannot wait to receive treats from Santa, and surely so, they marvel at what their parents and families leave for them under the tree.
 However, at the same time, there are many people without any means of celebrating in this way.
-As such, you will find people within the community taking time to help the needy by giving gifts and holding parties.
+As such, you will find people within the community taking time to help the needy by giving and holding parties.
 If you do not have the time to engage in such charity projects, there is another simpler way you can help the less privileged in society.
 You can support so many causes by purchasing charity cards.
 For instance, UNICEF sells cards and uses the proceeds to support numerous life-changing projects for children all over the world.
 You can be a part of ensuring that children no longer have to contend with polio in some underdeveloped countries.

 In Bangladesh, this time of year is not marked with beautiful decorations and carols, but the village men are known to light up the path to the church.
 You can do a lot of good for these villagers who struggle with constant floods, cyclones, and high poverty levels.
 Sreepur Village, a home for impoverished children and women in the rural parts of Bangladesh can be your next charity project.
 You can buy some attractive charity cards made by these women online.
 The sales are consolidated and used to support this village’s charity projects.